top of page

 About Me

 Speaking of family, I’m the middle of three sisters and the daughter of an Ethiopian national hero: a world marathon record holder and my greatest inspiration (Belayneh Densamo—look him up 😄).
 My dad put Ethiopia on the map over three decades ago, and someday, I hope to do the same and carry on that legacy (but not with running; that ship has sailed).
 Lastly, if you’re into personality assessments, I test as an INFJ on the Myers-Briggs and a 4w3 on the Enneagram.
-But if you don’t know/feel like looking up/think it's made-up, here’s my very quick summary:
+But if you don’t know/feel like looking it up/think it's made-up, here’s my very quick summary:

 1. I’m a creative at heart, passionate about making a meaningful impact on people and the world!